History of education: Europe

 The word school applies to a variety of educational organizations in the Middle Ages, including town, church, and monastery schools.
 During the late medieval period, students attending town schools were usually between the ages of seven and fourteen.
-Instruction for boys in such schools ranged from the basics of literacy (alphabet, syllables, simple prayers and proverbs) to more advanced instruction in the Latin language.
+Instruction for boys in such schools ranged from the basics of literacy (alphabet, syllables, simple prayers, and proverbs) to more advanced instruction in the Latin language.
 Occasionally, these schools may also have taught rudimentary arithmetic or letter writing and other skills useful in business.
 Often instruction at various levels took place in the same schoolroom.

 During the Early Middle Ages, the monasteries of the Roman Catholic Church were the centers of education and literacy, preserving the Church's selection from Latin learning and maintaining the art of writing.
-Prior to their formal establishment, many medieval universities were run for hundreds of years as Christian monastic schools (Scholae monasticae), in which monks taught classes, and later as cathedral schools; evidence of these immediate forerunners of the later university at many places dates back to the early 6th century.
+Before their formal establishment, many medieval universities were run for hundreds of years as Christian monastic schools (Scholae monasticae), in which monks taught classes, and later as cathedral schools; evidence of these immediate forerunners of the later university at many places dates back to the early 6th century.

-The first medieval institutions generally considered to be universities were established in Italy, France, and England in the late 11th and the 12th centuries for the study of arts, law, medicine, and theology.[1]
+The first medieval institutions generally considered to be universities were established in Italy, France, and England in the late 11th and 12th centuries for the study of arts, law, medicine, and theology.
 These universities evolved from much older Christian cathedral schools and monastic schools, and it is difficult to define the date on which they became true universities, although the lists of studia generalia for higher education in Europe held by the Vatican are a useful guide.

-Students in the twelfth-century were very proud of the master whom they studied under.
-They were not very concerned with telling others the place or region where they received their education.
+Students in the twelfth century were very proud of the master whom they studied under.
+They were not very concerned with telling others about the place or region where they received their education.
 Even now when scholars cite schools with distinctive doctrines, they use group names to describe the school rather than its geographical location.
 Those who studied under Robert of Melun were called the Meludinenses.
 These people did not study in Melun, but in Paris, and were given the group name of their master.
-Citizens in the twelfth-century became very interested in learning the rare and difficult skills masters could provide.
+Citizens in the twelfth century became very interested in learning the rare and difficult skills masters could provide.

 Ireland became known as the island of saints and scholars.
-Monasteries were built all over Ireland, and these became centres of great learning (see Celtic Church).
+Monasteries were built all over Ireland, and these became centers of great learning (see Celtic Church).